Distance Learning Courses

 The University of Florida offers a series of online courses on research methods in cultural anthropology.
 The courses carry graduate credit and are open to upper division undergraduates, graduate students, and professionals.
 The emphasis in each course is on skills for collecting and analyzing the many kinds of data that anthropologists work with.

-Four digital learning courses are offered in 2013.
-Each course has 12 hours of lecture and 33 hours of online, interactive instruction.
-Courses are limited to 18 participants.
+Five digital learning courses are offered in 2016.
+Each course has 12-15 hours of lecture and 30-33 hours of online, interactive instruction.
+Courses are limited to 20 participants.

 Text Analysis in Cultural Anthropology